OxWearables/dnanexus-stepcount/README.md

     ```console
     dx build_asset stepcount-asset
     ```
     > Note: This might take 10-15 minutes!
+This process might show a bunch of warnings - just ignore them for now.

     When the build finishes, it will display an *asset ID* at the end (something like `record-Gx3Z650JyBV1f4p5fV7Xp4ZQ`). **Copy this ID**.
 If you missed it, you can re-read it using `dx describe stepcount-asset`.
 1. Open the file **stepcount/dxapp.json** and search for the field `"assetDepends"`: